somatechlat/SomaAgentHub/docs/agent-onboarding/soma-agent-01.md

 ## 📋 Overview

-Agent Zero is the foundational pattern for any autonomous agent integrating with SomaAgentHub.
+SomaAgent01 is the foundational pattern for any autonomous agent integrating with SomaAgentHub.
 This guide walks through creating a minimal but complete agent that can:

 - **Authenticate** with the identity service
 - **Create sessions** for stateful interactions